Cuban Paso Horse

 Back is moderate in length

-Chest is wide & well muscled
+Chest is wide and well muscled

 Traditional Colors